priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Need to justify why reference model is 0.
 But just find the bug.
 - Look at Section 4.2 of paper and plot distribution of differences.
 - Check how key connections are chosen.
 Supposed to have consistent gaps in mapping but now it's too varied.
 This affects DTW score.
 - Points in mappings lining up along time window.
 Means window is too restrictive.
 Try to increase and see how SSF relates to it.
 If they change a lot with time window, means very sensitive to time window.
 Then have to optimise time window.
+Optimal means lowest SSF.
+But if no minimum (does not converge), then SSF does not work.